Duotone Icons Art

 The full-opacity layer must be sufficient to communicate the icon's concept on its own.
 The secondary layer adds richness and dimension but should never be required for comprehension.

-Design Tips for Duotone Icons
+Design tips for Duotone Icons

 Choose the opacity split early (e.g. primary at 100%, secondary at 25%) and enforce it as a system-wide rule — ad-hoc opacity values per icon destroy coherence.